 The NZXT H400i is an impressive case offering premium features and a sleek look.
 A tempered glass panel allows you to showcase your setup, while RGB LED strips add color and bring the case to life.

-With a variety of color combinations to choose from and support for 240mm radiators on the front or top, it’s no surprise that the H400i is a fan favorite.
+With a variety of color combinations to choose from and support for 240mm radiators on the front or top, it’s no surprise that the H400i is a fan favorite and was rated the best micro ATX case overall in our guide.
 Let’s dive deeper to take a closer look at this case’s features, design, lighting and cooling.

 NZXT H400i Specifications